DianGigrich/PasswordGenerator/README.md

 # 03 JavaScript: Password Generator
-Acquire information from prompts regarding password. i need to know a length from 8-128. lowercase, uppercase, number, special character at least one item should be picked from chosen types password should be an Alert or generated to the page
+Acquire information from prompts regarding password. i need to know a length from 8-128. lowercase, uppercase, number, special character, or secure at least one item should be picked from chosen types password should be an Alert or generated to the page